Bernard Hopkins

 After losing the undisputed title to Jermain Taylor in 2005 and failing to regain it in a rematch the same year, Hopkins achieved further success in 2006 when he moved up to light heavyweight, winning the International Boxing Organization (IBO) and Ring titles from Antonio Tarver at 41 years of age.
 Two defenses of the Ring title were made before a loss to Joe Calzaghe in 2008.
 Three years later, Hopkins defeated Jean Pascal for the WBC and lineal light heavyweight titles, as well as regaining the Ring title.
 This made Hopkins the oldest boxer in history to win a world championship, at the age of 46, breaking George Foreman's record set in 1994.
 Hopkins later broke his own record by winning the IBF light heavyweight title from Tavoris Cloud in 2013, and again in 2014 when he won the WBA (Super) title from Beibut Shumenov, at ages 48 and 49, respectively.

-Nicknamed "The Executioner", and later "The Alien", Hopkins was known among observers for his longevity and ability to continue competing successfully at an advanced age.
-He is widely considered one of the greatest boxers of the modern era and one of the greatest defensive boxers of all time.
-Hopkins was a highly strategic and defensive boxer known for his Philly Shell and carrying good speed and power along with counterpunching skills.
-He credits mastering the boxing fundamentals and a great defense for his longevity in the sport.
-He was also a very seasoned fighter, being able to take advantage of a wide variety of situations in the ring and implement rough and dirty tactics while fighting on the inside or in a clinch.
+Nicknamed "The Executioner", and later "The Alien", Hopkins was known for his ability to continue competing at an advanced age.
+He is considered to be one of the greatest defensive boxers of all time.
+Hopkins was also known for his Philly Shell, carrying speed and power along with counterpunching skills, and defense.
+He was able to take advantage of a wide variety of situations in the ring and implement tactics while fighting on the inside or in a clinch.